B1TC0R3/sbd_laboratory/md/SBD_Labor_1.md

 1. Looking up the hash in an online database.
-This method only works on non-salted hashes and is also ineffective against more modern hashing methods like `bcrypt`.
+This method only works on non-salted hashes and is also ineffective against more modern hashing methods like `bcrypt` due to how long this hash type takes to digest.

 2. Cracking the hash with a wordlist or rainbowtable.
-With this approach, it may be easier to get a result but the success rate is higher.
+With this approach, it may be easier to get a result but at the cost of time.
 It is possible to attack salted hashes using rainbow tables and the hash method does not matter either.
-The biggest downside of cracking a hash like this is the time required to finish the computation, as brute forcing tends to be rather slow.
+The biggest downside of cracking a hash like this is the duration required to finish the computation, as brute forcing tends to be rather slow.

 ## Task 17